fbpx

 Check out our guide to the Jordan Pass to find out how it can save you money and if it’s the best option for your trip to Jordan.

-If you plan to visit Petra with the Jordan Pass, you’ll need to swing by the Ticket Office in the Petra Visitor Center before you can enter the site.
+If you plan to visit Petra with the Jordan Pass, you’ll need to swing by the Ticket Office in the Petra Visitors Center before you can enter the site.
 They’ll scan your pass and give you physical tickets that you’ll need to enter the site.

 Make sure not to lose these tickets if you purchased more than one day in Petra as you’ll need to show the physical ticket each day for entry!